xantoz/mpv_backup/DOCS/man/options.rst

     very high, so the actually achieved readahead will usually be limited by the value of the ``--demuxer-max-bytes`` option.

+``--cache-backend=<malloc|mmap>``
+    Select cache backend (default: malloc).

+    ``malloc``
+        Each packet is stored using multiple allocations using the standard library's malloc.
+This will probably kill the mpv process if the system is out of memory.

+    ``mmap``
+        Packet data is stored in a linear file on disk (location chosen by ``--cache-dir``).
+Currently, this cannot prune old data, nor does it support multiple seek ranges.
+This probably works best for live streams.
+        For good results, ``--demuxer-max-bytes``, ``--demuxer-max-back-bytes``,
+        and maybe even ``--cache-secs`` should be adjusted to large values, or the cache may start refusing to read more data.
+If the disk gets full, bad things will happen.

+        A major disadvantage is that the disk accesses to the cache are not buffered (unless the kernel happens to predict mpv's access patterns).

+        Strongly not recommended on 32 bit platforms.

+        This is available on UNIX only.

+``--cache-mmap-fallocate=<yes|no>``
+    Use fallocate, and stop if it fails (default: yes).
+Normally, it's a very bad idea to disable this, because common filesystems/OSes will kill the mpv process if it accesses file regions that could not be allocated through mmap.
+It is provided for filesystems which lack fallocate.

+``--cache-dir=<path>``
+    Directory under which the ``mmap`` cache backend creates its data files.
+    The player will delete the files on exit.

 ``--cache-pause=<yes|no>``
     Whether the player should automatically pause when the cache runs out of data and stalls decoding/playback (default: yes).
 If enabled, it will